vioshyvo/team-supermoniveto/README.md

 The data we chose for our group was the [text data](https://keras.io/datasets/#reuters-newswire-topics-classification).
 In the fashion of the course we used deep learning to learn the problem and do predictions.
-We tried vast range of different models ranging from bag of words multilayer perceptron (MLP) to a combination of different advanced techniques such as CNN and LSTM.
+We tried a vast range of different models ranging from the multilayer perceptron (MLP) built on top of the binary bag-of-words representation to the convolutional neural networks (CNN) and long short term memory networks (LSTM) built on top of the word embeddings.

 We looked at the distribution of tags in the released data and found out that some of the topics are present most of the samples while others are never present, or appear very seldom.
 Rare tags would be difficult to learn to predict.